 The need for Vision UK and co-operation and collaboration within the 4 countries of the UK has broad support – the Vision UK strategy provides both a framework for action and a platform for those in the sector to come together to discuss strategy, progress and barriers/issues.
 Feedback also clearly underlines the need for greater specificity in the description of objectives/priorities and the requirement for a degree of autonomy in the translation of these objectives/priorities into action plans at country, regional and local level.
 The 4 Country strategies provide this autonomous leadership to deal with the different conditions in the different countries.

 The England Vision Strategy action plan was launched in June 2015 following extensive feedback from stakeholders.
-The plan identifies six priorities until 2018 as the key building blocks for change.
+The plan identifies three priorities until 2020 as the key building blocks for change.

 Read more about events and resources for England.

 The Scottish Government remains committed to a strategy that reflects Scotland’s devolved responsibilities in areas such as health, education, social care and transport.
 It is an approach that has allowed us to set priorities and activities firmly within Scotland’s policy and service delivery framework.

 Read more about events and resources for Scotland.